Deep Frequency Filtering for Domain Generalization: Experiments

 \subsubsection{Spatial v.s.
 Channel}

-Our \ours~can be implemented with spatial attention, since different spatial positions of the frequency representations correspond to different frequencies (as discussed in Sec.\ref{sec:LFR}).
-Admittedly, we can also adopt the channel attention to the frequency representations, which can be viewed as a representation refinement within each frequency component rather than perform frequency filtering/selection.
-The results in Table \ref{table:attentiondesign} show that spatial attention \emph{(S)} consistently outperforms channel attention \emph{(C)} in both task-level and instance-level configurations.
-This indicates that frequency filtering (or selection) is more important than the refinement of frequency representations for domain generalization.
+\ours~can be implemented with a spatial attention module, since different spatial positions of the frequency representations correspond to different frequencies.
+Admittedly, we can also adopt the channel attention to the frequency representations, which can be viewed as a representation refinement within each frequency component rather than perform \ourfull.
+The results in Table \ref{table:TASK} show that spatial attention consistently outperforms channel attention in both task-level and instance-level settings.
+This indicates that frequency filtering (or selection) is more important than the refinement of frequency-domain representations for domain generalization.